-4 PROVISIONAL GRANT SETTLEMENT
+4 GRANT SETTLEMENT

-- 4.1 The Provisional Settlement was announced on Thursday 13th December 2018. - 4.2 The Provisional Settlement confirmed the final year of the four year funding deal previously offered by Government, this allowing local government greater certainty on the level of grants it was to receive from Government over (what was at the time) the length of the parliament.
-The Council resolved to be involved in the four year deal process and submitted the necessary efficiency plan in line with the requirements. - 4.3 The provisional Revenue Support Grant figure is therefore the same as was used in preparing the MTFS this time last year.
-The past two years and the provisional figure for 2019/20 are detailed below and highlight the significant reduction in this funding stream over the period of this deal.
+- 4.1 The Provisional Settlement was announced on Thursday 13th December 2018, with then the Final Local Government Finance Settlement being announced via a written statement on the 29th January 2019. - 4.2 The Settlement confirmed the final year of the four year funding deal previously offered by Government, this allowing local government greater certainty on the level of grants it was to receive from Government over (what was at the time) the length of the parliament.
+This Council resolved to be involved in the four year deal process and submitted the necessary efficiency plan in line with the requirements. - 4.3 The Revenue Support Grant figure is therefore the same as was used in preparing the MTFS this time last year.
+The past two years and the figure for 2019/20 are detailed below and highlight the significant reduction in this funding stream over the period of this deal.